RobertPJacobs/getting-and-cleaning-data-project/CodeBook.md

 # **Code book for Coursera Getting and Cleaning Data course project**

-## Data
+## Output Data

-The tidydata.txt data file is a space-separated text file.
+The output data file 'tidydata.txt' is a space-separated text file.

-The first row contains the names of the variables, which are listed and described in the Variables section The following rows contain the values of these variables.
+The first row contains the names of the variables, which are listed and described in the Indentifiers and Variables sections

 ## Identifiers